-Join SCEPA for a presentation and panel discussion on climate disasters and the Green New Deal featuring:
+Join SCEPA for presentations by the following speakers, followed by a panel discussion on climate disasters and the Green New Deal:

 - Economics Professor Stephanie Kelton, Stony Brook University